 Adriel Kasonta is a London-based professional with a strong background in law, politics, diplomacy and international communication, who runs Adriel Kasonta Consultancy | Political Risk Consulting.

-Kasonta is former project manager at the British Polish Chamber of Commerce (BPCC) in London and chairman of the International Affairs Committee at the oldest conservative think tank in the United Kingdom, The Bow Group, where he authored a research paper titled “Reflections on the Revolution in Ukraine” and was the editor and leading author of a report titled “The Sanctions on Russia.”
-Furthermore, in this capacity, he also authored a research paper titled “British Euroscepticism,” which was published by The Bruges Group think tank.
+Kasonta is a former project manager at the British Polish Chamber of Commerce (BPCC) in London, as well as research fellow and chairman of the International Affairs Committee at the oldest conservative think tank in the United Kingdom, the Bow Group.
+In the latter role, he authored a research paper titled “Reflections on the Revolution in Ukraine,” and was the editor and leading author of a report titled “The Sanctions on Russia.”
+Furthermore, in this capacity, he also authored a research paper titled “British Euroscepticism,” which was published by the Bruges Group think tank.

 His opinion pieces, policy analysis, and interviews can be found at Forbes, National Review, CapX, The National Interest, The American Conservative, Antiwar.com, EurActiv, Policy Network, The Times of Israel, Asia Times, Beijing Review, China Daily, China Global Television Network (CGTN), Russia Today (RT), and Sputnik News, to name a few.